 Remove the Battery From the Phone

 Step 3.
-Keep the battery out for at least half a minute.
+Keep the battery out for at least 30 seconds.

 Step 4.
-Put the battery back into your phone and turn on your phone.
+Put the battery back into your phone and turn it on.

-That is, unfortunately, the only method you have to somehow get your phone out of the Odin or Download mode.
-Depending on the amount of charge left on your phone’s battery, you will need to wait and sit around anywhere between a few minutes to several hours.
+Unfortunately, this is the only way to somehow get your phone out of Odin or download mode.
+Depending on how much charge remains in your phone’s battery, you may need to wait anywhere from a few minutes to several hours.

 Also Read: How to Fix Samsung Phone Won’t Turn On Issues >

-If you have flashed custom or stock files on your Android device before, and you do not mind doing that again, you can actually flash the stock firmware on your device and that will help you come out of the Odin mode.
-In most cases, this erases basically everything that you have stored on your device.
+If you have previously flashed custom or stock firmware on your Android device and don’t mind doing it again, you can flash the stock firmware to exit Odin mode.
+Keep in mind that this method will erase most, if not all, of the data on your device.

 Step 1.
-Head over to a search engine, find the stock firmware for your device and download it to your computer.
-Extract the contents of the firmware once it is downloaded.
+Head over to a search engine, find the stock firmware for your device, and download it to your computer.
+Extract the firmware content once it is downloaded.

 Step 3.
 Load the appropriate firmware files in various tabs in Odin.
 Then, hit Start to begin flashing the firmware on your phone.